Tatang94/atz/replit.md

 ## Recent Changes

 ### January 29, 2025
 - ✅ Successfully completed migration from Replit Agent to Replit environment
 - ✅ All dependencies verified and workflow running smoothly
 - ✅ Created comprehensive PHP version guide with complete SQL schema
 - ✅ Provided Indonesian language documentation for PHP implementation
+- ✅ Built complete PHP version with splash screen and same design as Replit version:
+  - Animated splash screen with loading progress and feature showcase
+  - Mobile-first responsive design matching original
+  - Complete admin dashboard with real-time statistics
+  - API endpoints for categories, products, and transactions
+  - Database schema with sample data for testing
+  - No login system - instant transactions without accounts
+  - Ready for deployment on any PHP hosting provider
 - ✅ Project ready for production deployment or PHP port development

 ### January 28, 2025